 Travel with a Happy Heart

-Last trip in Dumaguete, I’ve volunteered thrice, first to a family pictured below, second to a couple who refused my offer, last to a foreigner backpacker taking pics of the “I Heart Dumaguete” signage.
+Last trip in Dumaguete, I’ve volunteered thrice, first to a family pictured above, second to a couple who refused my offer, last to a foreigner backpacker taking pics of the “I Heart Dumaguete” signage.

 Don’t be discouraged when someone got wary or ‘may tamang duda’ about you or your proposal.
 Not everyone has a welcoming attitude; to them it could be ‘intrusion’ or a suspicious act.
 Understand and move on.
 But continue to volunteer, there are many who will find great joy that they have a family or group pic to look at and reminisce in years to come.
 After the shot, I bet you’ll feel glad too. 🙂